33 Things to Do in Minneapolis in Winter (2024)

 Minnesota turns into a winter wonderland during the colder months.
 Snow-covered trees, magical holiday lights, and an abundance of outdoor activities are at your fingertips.

-This is one of the best ways to make the most of the season and not be wishing that it were summer, stat!
+Getting out and embracing the season is one of the best ways to make the most of the cold and not be wishing that it were summer, stat!

 1. Watch ‘A Christmas Carol’ at the Guthrie Theater